 Ingredients

-- ¼ cup oil-packed sun-dried tomatoes drained well, finely chopped
+- ¼ cup oil-packed sun-dried tomatoes drained well and finely chopped

 Instructions